SansGuidon/bookmarks/README.md

 > - Drawing makes us better humans
 * [Cade Metz](https://www.wired.com/2016/03/two-moves-alphago-lee-sedol-redefined-future/) - (2016) In Two Moves, AlphaGo and Lee Sedol Redefined the Future | speaking of go board game
 * [Joon Ian Wong & Nikhil Sonnad](https://qz.com/639952/googles-ai-won-the-game-go-by-defying-millennia-of-basic-human-instinct/) - (2016) Google’s AI won the game Go by defying millennia of basic human instinct
+* [Radim Řehůřek](https://rare-technologies.com/go_games_life/) - (2016) Go, Games, Strategy and Life: The Big Picture | on Go, insights vs victories, also about creativity

 # CRM
 * [For The Love Of The Game](http://cocopebble.com/?p=370) - Why We Left Salesforce.com For a $12 CRM Solution